aptech/docs/docs/CR-save.rst

         "-v92", "supported on UNIX, Windows"
         "-v96", "supported on all platformsSee also  Foreign Language Interface, Chapter  1, for details on the various versions.
 The default format can be specified in gauss.cfg by setting the dat_fmt_version configuration variable.
 If dat_fmt_version is not set, the default is v96."

-    :param path: literal or ^string, a default path to use for this and subsequent save's.
+    :param path: , a default path to use for this and subsequent save's.
-    :type path: TODO
+    :type path: literal or ^string

     :param x: the name of the file the symbol will be saved in is the same as this with the proper extension added for the type of the symbol.
     :type x: a symbol name

-    :param lpath: literal or ^string, a local path and filename to be used for a particular symbol.
+    :param lpath: , a local path and filename to be used for a particular symbol.
 This path will override the path previously set and the filename will override the name of the symbol being saved.
 The extension cannot be overridden.
-    :type lpath: TODO
+    :type lpath: literal or ^string

-    :param y: the symbol to be saved to  lpath.
+    :param y:
-    :type y: TODO
+    :type y: the symbol to be saved to  lpath

 Examples
 ----------------